jonathanlewell/modernthaifood/site/content/thai-recipes/thai-green-curry-with-beef.md

 ## "Kaeng khiaw-waan neua kup, kao pod lai ma kheua ted"

-{{< figure src="/images/dishes/thai-green-curry-with-beef-baby-sweetcorns-cheery-tomatoes.jpg" caption="Thai Green Curry with Beef and Baby Sweetcorns" >}}
+{{< figure src="/img/thai-green-curry-with-beef-baby-sweetcorns-cheery-tomatoes.jpg" alt="Thai Green Curry with Beef and Baby Sweetcorns" >}}

 This classic dish should never be extremely hot.
 Its base is a paste of fresh small green chillies, galangal and lemon grass.
 Fresh baby sweetcorns add a light crunchiness, while the tomatoes add delightful colour.